Siddh-456/DFA-Minimizer/README.md

 ## Technical Notes

-The algorithm uses Union-Find for partition merging during the equivalence class step.
+The algorithm uses Union Find for partition merging during the equivalence class step.
 State diagrams are rendered using SVG.
 The distinguishability grid uses CSS 3D transforms for the flip animation.
 The draw mode is built on the Pointer Events API directly on an SVG canvas.
 Fonts are loaded from Google Fonts Playfair Display for headings, DM Sans for body text, and Caveat for the chalkboard aesthetic.

 ---